digitalfabrik/integreat-app/README.md

 **Testing and debugging with the live cms instance should be avoided.
 Instead, [please use the test cms](docs/04-technical-documentation.md#test-cms).**

 ## Getting Started

+*Note: For setting the project up on Windows you may want to use Chocolatey and [follow this guide](./docs/16-windows-setup.md).*

 ### Prerequisites
 * Install [nodejs](https://nodejs.org/).
 At least v6 is required, but we recommend the v12 LTS.
 Using the latest version (v13) may lead to errors.